Cosmology in p-brane systems: The intersection of two branes in -dimensional theory

 \subsection{Cosmology}

 Let us consider the dynamical solutions for the $p_r$- and $p_s$-brane system which appears in the $D$-dimensional theory.
 In this section, we apply the above solutions to the four-dimensional cosmology.
 We assume an isotropic and homogeneous three-space in the four-dimensional spacetime.
-We assume that the $(p+1)$-dimensional spacetime is the Minkowski spacetime with $q_{\mu\nu}(\Xsp)=\eta_{\mu\nu}(\Xsp)$, and drop the coordinate dependence on $\Xsp$ space except for the time.
+We also assume that the $(p+1)$-dimensional spacetime is the Minkowski spacetime with $q_{\mu\nu}(\Xsp)=\eta_{\mu\nu}(\Xsp)$, and does not depend on the coordinates of $\Xsp$ space except for the time.